 Samsung has not deliberately included a zoom lens of x2 in favor of a 3D depth sensor.
 We think it is a good decision and more considering that it is a mid-range smartphone.
 The Galaxy A80 is a big device when you try to hold it with one hand.
 It has larger dimensions than the Galaxy S10 Plus.
 It is not surprising that it has a thickness of 9.3 mm considering that it has to house the rotating mechanism.

 We can not complain about the design of the A80.
 It has a more premium and sophisticated air than you would expect from a mid-range mobile phone and the screen is much more attractive than usual in the Galaxy A series.

 In addition to being a large device, it also has high specifications: 8 GB RAM, 128 GB storage and a Snapdragon 730 processor.
 We are surprised that Samsung has not included a micro SD card slot.

 Unlike the Galaxy S10 range, the A80 does not have a headphone jack port.
 In fact, it is Samsung’s first main phone that does not include one.
 It might be that the company thinks that young people do not need it anymore.

 Galaxy A80 has a fingerprint sensor integrated into the screen, as we saw in the Galaxy S10.
 For now, Samsung has not confirmed if it also uses the ultrasonic technology of the S10, but surely not to keep the price down.

-In terms of software, we found the Android 9 Pie OS with the Samsung One UI interface installed.
+We found the Android 9 Pie OS with the Samsung One UI interface installed in terms of software.
 We think it works just as well as the S10 and that most users will not need the higher resolution that the latter has.